#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 22:51 Because the garbage collection is something you're never supposed to have to deal with.

-22:55 So even if you called delete on something, it's not necessarily guaranteed to be cleaned up when you expect it.
+22:55 So even if you call delete on something, it's not necessarily guaranteed to be cleaned up.

-23:20 And then you have function level classes are not their own scope.
+23:20 have function level classes are not their own skull.

 23:41 Yep.